 When the COVID-19 pandemic hit, Sedgwick went back to the CDC for help to access the federal government’s Regional Relief and Recovery Fund, which provided assistance to businesses and communities that need support to cope and recover from the pandemic.

-During the recent State of Emergency, Sedgwick closed the business to guests, but still had daily expenses to keep the farm running.
-He has also been working to expand the farm’s glamping offerings by including more units in line with their second phase of the project, so he had labour costs to consider.
+During lockdowns, Sedgwick closed the business to guests, but still had daily expenses to keep the farm running.
+He has also been working to expand the farm’s glamping offerings by including more units, so he had labour costs to consider.

 “I’ve tried to avoid any kind of investors because it is a family farm, and I don’t want to have outside influences.
 You lose some of the creative control if people are just concerned about the bottom line.
 So, we would’ve had to pump the breaks, stop development and possibly look for outside investors or loans with terrible interest rates just to get by.”

 Sedgwick says he is happy with his relationship with his local CFDC and he’s thankful for everything they have been able to provide him.

 “I’m just happy we have something like that in our area,” he says.
 “They’ve helped out a lot of businesses and I think they have the interests of the local community at heart, which is the most important thing.”

 In addition to providing a luxurious retreat from the hustle and bustle of life, Glen Oro Farm is also a place for guests to learn about the environment and the impact we have on the planet.